rescript-association/reanalyze/TERMINATION.md

 # Let's get cheeky

-It's possivble to play a trick, and use references to implement indirect recursion via the store, in the style of (Peter) Landin's knot:
+It's possible to play a trick, and use references to implement indirect recursion via the store, in the style of (Peter) Landin's knot:

 ```reason